 The Psychological Risk Factors for Dementia

 Are cynical people more likely to develop dementia?
-According to a new study in Neurology, the journal of the American Academy of Neurology, the answer is “yes”.
-The study, said to be the first to exclusively examine the link between cynicism and dementia, is just one of many to explore the psychological risk factors for Alzheimer’s and other dementias.
+According to a new study in Neurology, the answer is “yes.”
+The study, said to be the first to exclusively examine the link between cynicism and dementia, adds to a growing body of evidence on the psychological risk factors for Alzheimer’s and other dementias.

 How Can You Mitigate Psychological Risk Factors?

 A natural predisposition towards cynicism or depression is not a dementia life sentence.
-There are a number of ways that individuals can build their brains and increase their cognitive reserve, regardless of their psychological risk factors.
-Since our brains are constantly changing in response to the environment, a lifetime of social, occupational and educational engagement can strengthen the brain against future decline.
-Moreover, individuals suffering from depression can (and should) seek treatment--if recognized and treated, depression is a risk factor often associated with potentially reversible cognitive impairment.
+There are a number of ways to protect your brain health, regardless of psychological risk factors.
+Since our brains are constantly changing in response to the environment, a lifetime of social, occupational, and educational engagement can create a "cognitive reserve" that strengthens the brain against future decline.
+Moreover, individuals suffering from depression can (and should) seek treatment—cognitive impairment associated with depression is potentially reversible if the depression is recognized and treated.

 How Do These Negative Psychological Risk Factors Cause Cognitive Impairment and Dementia?

 Many of the negative psychological risk factors linked to dementia are associated with stress—or, more precisely, distress.
 While stress is always in our environment, distress only occurs when we have a negative psychological response to stress.
-When this happens, our blood is flooded with stress hormones (cortisol), which are toxic to the brain cells responsible for memory and learning.
-We all walk through stressful environments daily, but people who are cynical, neurotic or depressed are constantly experiencing a distressed response to these environments.
+When this happens, our blood is flooded with stress hormones (e.g., cortisol), which are toxic to the brain cells responsible for memory and learning.
+We all experience stressful environments, but people who are cynical, neurotic, or depressed are constantly experiencing a distressed response to these environments.

 Another common thread?
-These negative psychological risk factors are often bundled—for example, a depressed person is more likely to develop a cynical attitude and social isolation can lead to or worsen existing depression.
+These negative psychological risk factors are often bundled—for example, a depressed person is more likely to develop a cynical attitude and become socially isolated.